AkshayJay29/quiz/README.md

 ![Main image](assets/images/mainimage.png)

-    - The main image is designed to attract the customer's attention and represents the typical admirable characteristics of our clients.
+    - The hero image is designed to attract the user's attention, and presents the home of  Arsenal FC to the user.
+This is done to create familiarity for the user as they will recogise that the hero image is an image of the Emirates Stadium (Arsenal's home stadium).
 * **Why Join Us Section**

 ![Why join us section image](assets/images/whyjoinus.png)